WAGL (South Carolina)

-WAGL (1560 AM) was a radio station broadcasting an oldies format that was licensed to Lancaster, South Carolina, United States.
-The station was owned by B. L. "Len" Phillips Jr., under the name Palmetto Broadcasting System, Inc.
+WAGL (1560 AM) was a radio station licensed to Lancaster, South Carolina, United States, that operated from 1962 until 2014.
+Last owned by B. L. "Len" Phillips Jr., under the name Palmetto Broadcasting System, Inc., it featured an oldies format at the station's closure.

-Because it shared the same frequency as "clear channel" station WFME in New York City (formerly WQXR), WAGL only operated during the daytime hours.
+Because it shared the same frequency as "clear channel" station WFME in New York City, WAGL only operated during the daytime hours.
 Its transmitter site was located near the Catawba River, nearly 10 miles (16 km) from its studio site at 101 S. Woodland Drive.